B

 During the period from February to May, the burrowing owl engages in mating, after which it lays a single clutch (sometimes multiple clutches) of up to 12 eggs simultaneously.

-After a gestation period lasting about a month, the baby chicks will emerge from the eggs, fully dependent on their parents for care.
-The father will provide most of the food for its family, while the mother incubates the eggs and takes care of the brood.
+After an incubation period lasting about a month, the baby chicks will emerge from the eggs, fully dependent on their parents for care.
+The father provides most of the food for the family, while the mother incubates the eggs and cares for the brood.
 She will not leave the chicks until they’re old enough to thermoregulate, meaning their bodies produce enough heat to stay warm.

 It takes about 44 to 53 days for the baby chicks to fully fledge and leave the nest on their own.
-Juveniles are born with few bars and spots, but gradually they will gain their adult plumage.
-By the start of the next breeding season, many owls are ready to mate themselves.
+Juveniles hatch with few bars and spots, but gradually they will gain their adult plumage.
+By the start of the next breeding season, many owls are ready to mate.
 It’s believed that the typical lifespan in the wild is six to eight years.
-The longest-documented wild owl had a lifespan of 11 years old.
+The longest-documented wild owl had a lifespan of 11 years.

 Population